impactorbitco/handbook-main/content/ims/policies/HR/Statutory Vacation Leave.md

 ### Conclusion

-Green Orbit Digital values the well-being and work-life balance of its employees and is committed to providing a fair and flexible annual leave policy that supports employees' needs while ensuring business continuity.
+Impact Orbit Creative Group values the well-being and work-life balance of its employees and is committed to providing a fair and flexible annual leave policy that supports employees' needs while ensuring business continuity.
 By adhering to the guidelines outlined in this policy, employees can effectively plan and manage their annual leave to maximize their time off and maintain a healthy work-life balance.

 # **Annual Leave Policy**